A Foundation for Technology Growth

 According to a Business Insider article, the building automation market is poised to grow from $53 billion in 2016 to $99 billion in 2022, largely driven by the demand for energy efficiency and its subsequent cost reduction.
 This industry growth will open doors for a myriad of new facility managers and engineers, and these new industry professionals will have been educated in the era of smart buildings.
 This can create a competitive advantage for the newer workforce, so it is critical for existing facility managers to stay up-to-date on industry trends and technology changes.

 The future of the building automation industry is right around the corner, and antiquated thinking will not survive in a more competitive labor pool.
-If you are an existing facility manager, staying on top of new technology trends not only helps you do your job better, but it creates job security in the future.
+If you are a facility manager, staying on top of new technology trends not only helps you do your job better, but it creates job security in the future.